vishwas1101/Hexacopter-Simulation/README.md

 ```
 Add this line at the end of the file.
 ```
-source ~/danger_ws/devel/setup.bash
+source ~/your_ws/devel/setup.bash
 ```

 4.Create a ROS package in your workspace.
 We will call it fly_bot.
 Add the rospy and std_msgs dependencies
 ```
-cd ~/danger_ws/src
+cd ~/your_ws/src
 catkin_create_pkg fly_bot rospy std_msgs
 ```

-5.Download all the folders and files into the folder fly_bot. i.e all the folders and files seen in this repo must be present inside the fly_bot.
+Download all the folders and files into the folder fly_bot. i.e all the folders and files seen in this repo must be present inside the fly_bot.
 Donot create another folder inside the fly_bot with all theses files.

 Note: You have to replace the existing src folder and CMakeLists and package files with this repo's folder and files.
 The folder hierarchy thus, must be:
 ```
-danger_ws/src/fly_bot
+your_ws/src/fly_bot
   -/config
   -/launch
   -/meshes